3vilM33pl3/AWSSDKUnrealEngine/README.md

 - `aws-cognito-identity;`
 - `aws-cognito-idp`

-If you're looking for a specific module, contact me are create a pull reqyest.
+If you're looking for a specific module, contact me or create a pull reqyest.

 ## How to use
 1. Clone this repository into your project's `Plugins` folder.